geo-ant/blog/_posts/2026-04-30-making-sense-of-mvp.md

 feedback.
 This avoids wasted effort and leads to a better product than executing a fixed upfront plan.

-Kniberg's argument is very strong when we see the iterative understanding and subsequent addressing of the actual user needs as the guiding principle.
+Gathering user feedback frequenly and using it to iteratively improve your product during development is great advice.
+Understanding actual user needs is hard enough as it is and almost impossible in isolation.
 We all know the _"If I had asked people what they wanted, they would have said faster horses"_ quote often attributed to Henry Ford[^henry-ford-quote] and there's much wisdom in it.
 Continuous feedback informing us of how aligned we are with the user needs is indeed invaluable.
-I think as a framework for _product discovery_ this is great.
+I think, as a framework for _product discovery_, this is great.
 It also shines when used as a mental model for getting us to actually commit to the earliest testable/usable/lovable/... version of a product.
 This prevents us from optimizing something to death in an ivory tower.